Murder of Jane Longhurst: Murder conviction and appeals

-On 4 February 2004, after his first trial, Coutts was convicted of Longhurst's murder and began serving a 30-year minimum prison term.
+On 4February 2004, after his first trial, Coutts was convicted of Longhurst's murder and began serving a 30-year minimum prison term.
 He pursued an appeal on multiple grounds, including the issue of manslaughter charges and his minimum prison term, which was brought to the Court of Appeal in December 2004.
 In January 2005, the Court of Appeal rejected Coutts' appeal against his murder conviction, but upheld that the jury should have been given a possible manslaughter verdict, and reduced his minimum prison term to 26 years.
-Coutts' case was then taken to the House of Lords and on 19 July 2006, the Law Lords overturned the murder conviction, ruling that the jury should have been presented with a possible manslaughter verdict.
+Coutts' case was then taken to the House of Lords and on 19July 2006, the Law Lords overturned the murder conviction, ruling that the jury should have been presented with a possible manslaughter verdict.
 This verdict would have been appropriate had the jury decided that the death was an accident caused by Coutts' negligence.
-On 19 October 2006, his conviction was formally quashed by the Court of Appeal and a re-trial ordered; this began on 11 June 2007 at the Old Bailey.
-Coutts was convicted on 4 July 2007 by an 11 to one majority verdict.
-The following day, 5 July, Coutts was sentenced once again to a life term (serving a minimum of 26 years).
+On 19October 2006, his conviction was formally quashed by the Court of Appeal and a re-trial ordered; this began on 11June 2007 at the Old Bailey.
+Coutts was convicted on 4July 2007 by an eleven to one (11:1) majority verdict.
+The following day, 5July, Coutts was sentenced once again to a life term (serving a minimum of 26years).

 Criminalisation of possession of "extreme pornography"

 The possible link with what the Government termed "extreme pornography" led to calls from Longhurst's mother Liz, the police, MP Martin Salter and Home Secretary David Blunkett to ban such websites.
 A campaign by the government and Liz Longhurst collected a petition of over 50,000 signatures calling for a ban on "extreme internet sites promoting violence against women in the name of sexual gratification" after the original murder conviction of Coutts.
 Unable to shut down the websites, many of which were legally hosted in the UK and US, the Home Office was motivated to consult on criminalising possession of "extreme pornographic material", including images of consenting adults, and staged "realistic depictions" of such acts.
-Although the consultation found 63% of responses opposed strengthening the law to address the "challenges of the Internet", the UK government announced on 30 August 2006 that it intended to introduce new laws governing the possession of "extreme pornography".
+Although the consultation found 63% of responses opposed strengthening the law to address the "challenges of the Internet", the UK government announced on 30August 2006 that it intended to introduce new laws governing the possession of "extreme pornography".
 The possession of such material would be punishable by up to three years' imprisonment.
 The Consenting Adult Action Network protested against the resultant law, and SM group Unfettered created a campaign, Backlash, in opposition to such changes.

 Proponents of the new laws called them a way of protecting women from similar tragedies.
 Critics said that the reverse may be true, citing evidence from Japan, the United States, Denmark and elsewhere that sexually motivated crime negatively correlates with the availability of pornography, or that such laws could criminalize those who are not violent.

-On 26 January 2009, Section 63 of the Criminal Justice and Immigration Act 2008 came into force in England, Wales and Northern Ireland, introducing a new offence of possession of "extreme pornographic images".
+On 26January 2009, Section 63 of the Criminal Justice and Immigration Act 2008 came into force in England, Wales and Northern Ireland, introducing a new offence of possession of "extreme pornographic images".